All Episodes

 Okay.

-Then you've got people that what about people that use you know, whatever they think they're being clever.
+Then you've got people that, what about people that use, you know, whatever, they think they're being clever.

 You know they're being racist, but they're trying to use code words to be racist.

-Famously once said, but um, you know, it's uh these things happen.
+But, you know, these things happen.

 How do you do it?

-I would I don't want to, I wouldn't want to be in the decision of making that decision, in the position of making that decision.
+I don't want to, I wouldn't want to be in the decision of making that decision, in the position of making that decision.

 By the way, if you're watching on at Twitter, this is all Linda's fault.